jasmyn/sob/README.markdown

 Short tags need not be turned on.
 You need MySQL up and running.

 ## Installation
-> Unpack.
-If you're reading this you've probably made it this far.
-> Create the main table and give it a test entry...
+* Create the main table and give it a test entry...

 create table blog (
 id int unsigned not null auto_increment primary key,